rrcobb/course-planner/README.md

 Can toggle between DEAC (US Quarter Credit Hours) and Woolf (ECTS credits)

-~18 credits is about the target per term, but some terms end up more or less.
+~16 credits is about the target per term, but some terms end up more or less.
 We may revise the number of credits for some courses.

 ### Prerequisites

 Expressing prereqs is sometimes hard: some are just courses, some are arbitrary strings.
 - For Woolf, they're strings.
 - For FL, it's just other courses, so less complicated

+The record ids for prerequisites are in an array (prerequisites) and there's a 'prereqs' string with the course titles... we could use them somehow

 ### Required and Fixed Courses